ev2900/OpenSearch_kNN_Vector_Search/README.md

 ## 4. Load data into the index

-Make API calls to the OpenSearch domain to load the data (plain text and vector representation) into the OpenSearch index that was just created.
+Make API calls to the OpenSearch domain to load the data (plain text and vector representation) into the OpenSearch index that was just created

 ## 5. Convert user input/search into a vector